dell/OpenManage-Enterprise/README.md

 Grant Curell

-If you have any questions that don't fall into the requests or probelms category feel free to reach out to grant_curell(at)dell(dot)com.
+If you have any questions that don't fall into the requests or problems category feel free to reach out to grant_curell(at)dell(dot)com.

 ## License